omerlevy/tau_amnlp/attention_exercise/README.md

 should we just load them all together from the beginning?

 All the code you will need to implement will either be in model.py, or in the wsd_model.ipynb notebook (abbreviated hereafter as **the** notebook).
-That said, feel free to change other parts of the code as well.
+That said, feel free to change other parts of the code as well if you like.

 It is recommended to develop and debug locally, and only use collab for the full datasets once you have a properly working model.
 Alternatively, you may choose to copy the model code into collab notebook, thus eliminating